anuragsubedi/Decision_Cast__T4_Aggregation/README.md

 `Tasks` table and exposes endpoints to drain them.

 ## Quick start

+We use makefiles to to simplify installation of dependencies, manage application's state, and debug locally.

 ```bash
 make install          # venv + `pip install -e .`